top of page

 It’s important to check with your doctor to make sure that increased movement and activity are healthy and advisable.
 If so, we will help you take small steps toward overcoming the fear of being more active.
 Think about it this way: would you rather be at home alone focusing on the pain and how miserable you are, or be out doing something pleasant with the people you love?

-Learn To Respond To Pain In A Healthier, More Thoughtful Way
+Our Boston, MA Therapists Will Help You Learn How to Respond to Pain In a Healthier, More Thoughtful Way

 There’s no sugarcoating it: living with chronic pain is hard.
 And the effects of chronic pain can take a serious toll on your mental health.
-Here at the Boston Center for Health Psychology and Biofeedback, you have a chance to reduce those effects by changing how you respond to pain and embracing new opportunities for growth.
+Here at the Boston Center for Health Psychology and Biofeedback, located in downtown Boston, MA, you have a chance to reduce those effects by changing how you respond to pain and embracing new opportunities for growth.
 To get started, you can email us or use the contact page or call 617-231-0011 for a free, 15-minute phone consultation.

 Right now, due to COVID-19, we provide a mix of telehealth and in-person treatment for chronic pain.
 We will do whichever option you prefer!